Automattic/wc-calypso-bridge/readme.txt

 == Changelog ==

 = unreleased =
-* Display a server based WooPayments setup task header when an incentive is available.
+* Display a server based WooPayments setup task header when an incentive is available #1294

 = 2.2.12 =
 * Improve handling footer credits for Woo Express plans #1286